2026 League of Legends World Championship

-The 2026 League of Legends World Championship is an upcoming esports tournament for the multiplayer online battle arena video game League of Legends, set to be held in the United States — in Allen, Texas of the Dallas–Fort Worth metroplex and New York City, New York.
+The 2026 League of Legends World Championship is an upcoming esports tournament for the multiplayer online battle arena video game League of Legends, set to be held in the United States — in Los Angeles, California, Allen, Texas of the Dallas–Fort Worth metroplex and New York City, New York, from 15 October to 14 November.
 It will be the sixteenth iteration of the League of Legends World Championship, an annual international tournament organised by the game's developer, Riot Games.

-It will be the United States' fifth hosting of the tournament, the third World Championship to be hosted in New York City after the 2016 and 2022 editions, and the first international League of Legends competition to be held in the state of Texas.
-Eighteen teams will qualify based on placement within their regional leagues and results gained in the 2026 Mid-Season Invitational (MSI).
+It will be the United States' fifth hosting of the tournament, the fourth World Championship to be hosted in Los Angeles and the first since 2016, the third to be staged in New York City after the 2016 and 2022 editions, and the first international League of Legends competition to be held in the state of Texas.
+Nineteen teams will qualify based on placement within their regional leagues and results gained in the 2026 Mid-Season Invitational (MSI).

 T1 of the League of Legends Champions Korea (LCK) are the three-time defending champions.

 Host selection

-In a development update video published by Riot Games on 8 January 2025 to begin that year's competitive season, Riot Games announced that North America will host the 2026 edition of Worlds, with the United States being confirmed as the host country during the media day for the 2025 World Championship Final in Chengdu, China months later on 7 November 2025.
-Two cities will host the tournament - Allen, Texas of the Dallas–Fort Worth metroplex and New York City.
+In a development update video published on 8 January 2025 to begin that year's competitive season, Riot Games announced that North America will host the 2026 edition of Worlds, with the United States being confirmed as the host country during the media day for the 2025 World Championship Final in Chengdu, China months later on 7 November 2025.
+Two cities were initially announced to host the tournament - Allen, Texas of the Dallas–Fort Worth metroplex and New York City.

+In an interview days before the 2025 World Championship final, Global Head of LoL Esports Chris Greeley stated that the play-in and Swiss stages had been planned to be hosted at the Riot Games Arena in Los Angeles, mirroring the setup of the 2024 World Championship held in Europe.
+However, fans had provided feedback that the Riot Games Arena in Berlin, which hosted the play-in and Swiss stages of the 2024 World Championship was too small.
+Citing budget and logistical capabilities, Riot decided to move both stages to a "bigger venue" in Texas.
+On 22 March 2026, Riot announced that due to "logistical challenges," the play-in stage was moved back to the Riot Games Arena in Los Angeles.

-Allen will host all stages of the tournament until the semifinals.
-The city hosted the 2025 League of Legends Championship of The Americas (LTA) Championship Finals in September of the same year, which was the only finals of the LTA after the announcement of its discontinuation after only one season.
+Los Angeles will host the play-in stage, while Allen will host the Swiss stage, quarterfinals, and semifinals.
+Los Angeles is the home city of the League Championship Series (LCS) and the Valorant Champions Tour (VCT) Americas, while Allen hosted the 2025 League of Legends Championship of The Americas (LTA) Championship Finals in September of the same year, which was the only finals of the LTA after the announcement of its discontinuation after only one season.
 New York City will host the Final, becoming the first East Coast city to do so.
 It previously hosted the semifinals of the 2016 World Championship and the group stage and quarterfinals of the 2022 edition.

-Notably, this will be the first U.S.-hosted World Championship not to feature a West Coast host city, as the 2012, 2013, 2016, and 2022 editions featured Culver City, Los Angeles, and San Francisco in California, and only the third tournament to be staged in two cities after 2013 and 2023.